-Franchising Comparative Guide - Corporate/Commercial Law - Canada
+Franchising Comparative Guide

 Class actions can be brought in Canadian courts.
 In the disclosure provinces, the Franchise Acts give the franchisees the statutory right to associate, which was interpreted by the Canadian courts as the right to bring a class action against the franchisor.
 Arguably, the statutory right to associate makes a waiver of class actions unenforceable in the disclosure provinces, but the courts have not yet ruled on this issue.

-One of the hotly debated issues in the Canadian franchise law and practice is the disclosure of head leases where the franchisor leases the premises of a franchise location and subleases them to the franchisee.
-Disclosure of head leases is not required by any provincial franchise regulations, but the courts have recognised that a head lease for a franchise location is a material fact that must be disclosed to the franchisee.
-In Raibex Canada Ltd v ASWR Franchising Corp, 2018 ONCA 62, the Ontario Court of Appeal ruled that the non-disclosure of a head lease is not a fatal flaw if the head lease does not exist at the time of disclosure and the franchise agreement allows the franchisee to terminate the agreement if the terms of the head lease end up not being acceptable to it.
-In a recent Ontario decision, 2611707 Ontario Inc, et al v Freshly Squeezed Franchise Juice Corporation, et al, 2021 ONSC 2323, the court allowed the rescission claim based on a number of material deficiencies, including the absence of information about the head lease.
-The court ruled that where the head lease is not yet signed but the franchisor has knowledge of its essential terms and conditions (eg, the head lease agreement is negotiated but not formally executed, or there is a signed term sheet with the landlord), the absence of this information in the disclosure document is a ground for rescission.
-We expect this decision to be appealed.
+One of the most hotly debated issues in Canadian franchise law and practice is the disclosure of head leases, where the franchisor leases the premises of a franchise location itself and then subleases the premises to the franchisee.
+The disclosure of head leases is not required under any provincial franchise regulations, but the courts have recognised that a head lease for a franchise location is a material fact that must be disclosed to the franchisee.
+In Raibex Canada Ltd v ASWR Franchising Corp, 2018 ONCA 62, the Ontario Court of Appeal ruled that the non-disclosure of a head lease is not a fatal flaw if:

+- the head lease does not exist at the time of disclosure; and

+- the franchise agreement allows the franchisee to terminate the agreement if the terms of the head lease end up being unacceptable to it.

-We are also watching for developments resulting from the Supreme Court of Canada's decision in Uber Technologies Inc v Heller, 2020 SCC 16, which held that an arbitration clause may be unconscionable if the arbitration is too costly and inaccessible to a party of the agreement.
-Foreign franchisors who prefer to arbitrate with their franchisees outside of Canada should carefully consider the implications of this case on their franchise agreements.
+In Uber Technologies Inc v Heller, 2020 SCC 16, the Supreme Court held that an arbitration clause may be unconscionable if the arbitration is too costly and inaccessible for a party to the agreement.

+In its 2021 decision in Kang v Advanced Fresh Concepts Franchise Corp, 2021 BCPC 262, the Provincial Court of British Columbia (as small claims court) granted a stay of proceedings brought by a franchisee in the small claims court, relying on the arbitration provision in the franchise agreement between the franchisee and franchisor.
+Foreign franchisors that prefer to arbitrate with their franchisees outside of Canada should carefully consider the implications of this decision for their franchise agreements.

+In a recent Ontario decision, 2611707 Ontario Inc v Freshly Squeezed Franchise Juice Corporation, 2022 ONCA 437, the court granted a rescission based on a number of material deficiencies, including failure to disclose that the proposed location was the first non-mall location in the system.
+The court held that this constituted material fact because, in a sense, the franchisor was 'test-driving' this new type of a location in its system, as it could pose a risk to the financial viability of the venture.

 16 Trends and predictions